 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
 In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit can provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

-Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors, which could lead to a significant liability claim against the homeowner.
-If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.
+Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors, which could lead to a significant claim against the homeowner.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection above your homeowners policy's liability limit.

 See If You're Eligible

-Umbrella policies are available to current NJM Auto policyholders and NJM Auto policy applicants, once their auto policy is purchased.
+Umbrella policies are available to current NJM Auto policyholders and NJM Homeowners policyholders who do not own an auto.
 Your auto and homeowners policies each need to have a minimum liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.

 How Much Does It Cost?

 Umbrella polices are more affordable than you might think.
 In most cases, a Pennsylvania umbrella policy with a $1 million liability limit for a customer with two cars and one home would cost $150–$328 per year.
 So, for approximately $1 a day† you can have the added peace of mind of $1 million in liability protection — good anywhere in the world.